 St. Patrick’s Day Parade In Florida

 Nothing is better than overeating on St. Patrick’s Day and having a good time.
 Floridians will also be flocking to their nearest St. Paddy’s Day events, with $5.6 billion expected to be spent during the green-saturated holiday.
 There are usually public parades and festivals, Irish traditional music sessions (céilithes), and green outfits or shamrocks worn at celebrations.
-Thousands of people participate in the parade wearing green.
+Thousands of people participate in the St. Patrick’s Day Parade wearing green.

-It doesn’t matter if you are a big fan of spicy corned beef or like endless fizzy beer; there are a dozen ways to embrace your inner Irish at one of these Florida St. Patrick’s Day celebrations.
+It doesn’t matter if you like spicy corned beef or endless fizzy beer; there are a dozen ways to embrace your inner Irish at one of these Florida St. Patrick’s Day celebrations.

 Where To Celebrate St. Patrick’s Day In Florida?

 While St. Patrick’s Day and Florida aren’t often mentioned together, the Sunshine State is full of things to do ― and the state has historical ties to the celebration.
-For example, every year, the Chicago River in Illinois is dyed green to celebrate the holiday, so it’s no wonder there are green decorations everywhere.
+For example, every year, the Chicago River in Illinois is dyed green to celebrate the holiday, so there are no wonder green decorations everywhere.
 On St. Patrick’s Day, many Irish Americans in the United States gather in droves to celebrate.
-So let’s get on with where to celebrate St. Patrick’s Day in Florida.
+Florida is a great place to celebrate St. Patrick’s Day.
+So, let’s get on with where to celebrate St. Patrick’s Day in Florida.

 Mayor’s River O’Green Fest – Tampa